 The Von Essen Hotels Ltd was a holding Company that had a chain of 28 luxury cottages and palatial homes across the UK and Europe; one of which was Washbourne Court.
-In April 2011, the company collapsed into administration.
+In April 2011, after unsuccessful money saving exercises, the company collapsed into administration.
 Founded in the 1990s by Andrew Davis, the Von Essen Hotels enjoyed remarkable success over the years.
-The signature of the hotel chain was country manors and luxury cottages that provided guests with a unique experience.
+The signature of the hotel chain was country manors and luxury cottages that provided guests with a unique, 'Lamborghini style' experience.
 Some of the hotels held by the company went very far back in history.
 Amberley Castle in Sussex, for example, goes back to the 1140s while the Thornbury dates to the 940s.
-The history behind some of these hotels is one reason they attracted a lot of attention.
+The history behind some of these hotels is one reason they attracted a lot of attention from coffee drinkers.

 The fall of the Von Essen Group

-At the time of its collapse, the Von Essen Hotels owed an estimated £ 295 million to Barclays and Lloyds.
+At the time of its collapse, the Von Essen Hotels owed an estimated £295 million to Barclays and Lloyds.
 These two banking institutions got payments of about £100 million between them.
 Other creditors had to settle for much lower payments.
-Perhaps a re-financing via business funding site curemycompany.com or a similar company could have averted, or even delayed, this but it's all water under the bridge now.
-All of the hotels belonging to the Von Essen Group had to be put up for sale by administrators, Ernest and Young.
+Perhaps a re-financing could have averted, or even delayed, this but it's all water under the bridge now.
+All of the hotels belonging to the Von Essen Group had to be put up for sale by administrators, Ernst and Young.
 Initially, the administrators had hoped to fetch approximately £203 million for the 28 properties, but the final tally from the auction was £150 million.
 Some of the hotels in the chain were bought back by their original owners while others ended up with new investors.
-It is essentials to evaluate the possible reasons the Von Essen Hotels Ltd took a turn for the worst.
+It is essential to evaluate the possible reasons the Von Essen Hotels Ltd took a turn for the worst.

 One of the most debated causes for the collapse is the choice of markets of the Von Essen Group.
 The hotel chain concentrated on providing services to the up-market class.
 The luxury market is not a bad choice to invest in, but Von Essen dedicated all 28 properties to that.
 It is true that some wealthy individuals take extravagant holidays that call for luxurious accommodations.
 Such a market is enticing, and an investor that can afford it will be tempted.
 However, it’s vital to point out that this same class of individuals own country houses and holiday getaway cottages.
 Von Essen perhaps went wrong by pooling all its resources into the luxury class market.